stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

 The forest now under threat doesn’t belong to the timber industry nor to the federal government.
 The Lakota won a 1980 Supreme Court case recognizing the theft of this unceded land.
 The court granted monetary damages, which now amount, with interest, to around $2 billion, but the nation hasn’t touched the money, instead insisting the government return the land.
 The United Nations also advocates for the U.S. to respect Indigenous rights to the land.
-“All the Sioux tribes have informed the United States since 1980 that &#8216;The Black Hills Are Not For Sale,&#8217;” Oglala Sioux Tribal President Frank Star Comes Out told the media in April of this year.&nbsp;
+“All the Sioux tribes have informed the United States since 1980 that the Black Hills are not for sale,” Oglala Sioux Tribal President Frank Star Comes Out told the media in April.

-For Lakota people, a just future is clear: to bring all this land back under Indigenous stewardship, not just because of their legal standing, but because of their centuries of experience managing the forest.
-Around the world, landback and comanagement agreements have been at the forefront of conservation efforts.&nbsp;
+For Lakota people, a just future is clear: bringing all this land back under Indigenous stewardship, not just because of the Lakota&#8217;s legal standing, but because of their centuries of experience managing the forest.
+Around the world, landback and co-management agreements have been at the forefront of conservation efforts.

 In February 2021, several officials of the Oglala Sioux cosigned a letter with the Norbeck Society and other conservation groups to the Forest Service calling for less logging.
 “Due to past overharvesting and other factors, there are not enough trees left” to meet the timber industry’s allowed quota, they wrote.
-That winter, tribal leaders from 12 Great Plains Nations argued for the return and protection of the Black Hills in a two-hour closed-door meeting that tribal leaders called “unprecedented” and “historic,” with Interior Secretary Deb Haaland, the first Indigenous cabinet member.
-That meeting seemed to bear some fruit toward the end of Biden’s term when Haaland signed a 20-year ban on mining in a portion of the Black Hills.&nbsp;
+That winter, tribal leaders from 12 Great Plains nations argued for the return and protection of the Black Hills in a two-hour closed-door meeting that tribal leaders called “unprecedented” and “historic” with then-interior secretary Deb Haaland, the first Indigenous Cabinet member.
+That meeting seemed to bear some fruit toward the end of Joe Biden’s term when Haaland signed a 20-year ban on mining in a portion of the Black Hills.

 Two weeks later, Donald Trump took office.
 Now what Gunhammer called the “U-turn” has begun.
-Not long after Trump’s Executive Order on forests, two “exploratory” drilling projects were proposed in a different part of the Black Hills for graphite and uranium mines.
-The proposed graphite project would impact a place called Pe’ Sla, a mountain meadow and religious area that Gunhammer compares to Mount Sinai or the Vatican.
+Not long after Trump’s executive order on forests, two “exploratory” drilling projects were proposed in a different part of the Black Hills for graphite and uranium mines.
+The proposed graphite project would impact a place called Pe’ Sla, a mountain meadow and religious area that Gunhammer compared to Mount Sinai or the Vatican.